-Duality is the opposite of reality – it is the division of life into opposing forces such as love/hate, good/bad, right/wrong and holy/sinful.
+Duality is the opposite of reality – it is the division of life into opposing forces such as love/hate, good/bad, right/wrong, and holy/sinful.

 The result of the dualistic ego is judgment, hatred, condemnation, and alienation.
 While we accept some things, we reject other things.
 While we love some people, we hate other people.

-The depression, anxiety, mental illness, murder, hatred, greed, poverty, war and environmental destruction we experience is all a reflection of our internal suffering.
-Our internal suffering is solely the product of the ego that believes it is separate from others and life itself.
+The depression, anxiety, mental illness, murder, hatred, greed, poverty, war, and environmental destruction we experience is all a reflection of our internal suffering.
+It is a loss of Soul.

 What is Ego Death?

-But the truth is that the ego can never really “die”; instead, it can be transcended and made conscious so that it’s no longer running our lives.
+But the truth is that the ego can never really “die”; instead, it can be made conscious so that it’s no longer running our lives.

 So how can we define “ego death”?

-Ego death is essentially an experience of embodying your True Nature completely (or returning back to who you really are), temporarily.
+Ego death is essentially an experience of embodying your True Nature (or returning back to who you really are), temporarily.

 However, while the experience of ego death is indescribably beautiful, it can also be indescribably horrific for those who are not aware of the spiritual path, and for those who resist the actual experience.

 Those who report ego death generally fall into two groups: those who found the experience illuminating, and those who found the experience tormenting.

 Nature loves courage.
 You make the commitment and nature will respond to that commitment by removing impossible obstacles.
 Dream the impossible dream and the world will not grind you under, it will lift you up.
 This is the trick.
 This is what all these teachers and philosophers who really counted, who really touched the alchemical gold, this is what they understood.
 This is the shamanic dance in the waterfall.
 This is how magic is done.
 By hurling yourself into the abyss and discovering its a feather bed.